Boiling the GDPR down to basics sounds too good to be true, but we did it.

 However, the GDPR and CCPA are not the same.
 There are some key differences.
 One of the biggest is that the CCPA only regulates companies doing business in California based on their annual gross revenues and/or how much data they process and sell.
 GDPR does not consider that and applies to all businesses that deal with E.U. citizens.

-How Tugboat Logic Can Help
+How Tugboat Logic Can Help with GDPR Compliance

 This blog is just the basics of GDPR.
 Like an actual three-year-old, GDPR is constantly growing and evolving, making compliance obligations a little tricky.